Should You or Shouldn’t You Avoid PMI?

 - Another piggy-back loan option is 80/15/5 – where the buyer puts 5% down and then takes out two loans, one for 80% and the other for 15% of the value.
 Works basically the same way as an 80/10/10 but with smaller down payment.

-- Another option is having a one-time upfront fee included in the outstanding loan balance.
-Rather than being a separate PMI payment, the cost is within the mortgage and will be amortized over a period of 25 or 30 years.
+Have a one-time upfront fee included in the outstanding loan balance that will be amortized over a period of 25 or 30 years.
 That way the monthly cost is much smaller since it is spread out over the life of the mortgage.

-- Once you save up for a larger down payment, you most likely will face higher home prices and perhaps higher interest rates, costing you more in the long run than if you paid PMI with an earlier bought home.
+Once you save up for a larger down payment, you most likely will face higher home prices and perhaps higher interest rates, costing you more in the long run than if you paid PMI with a home bought earlier.
 If interest rates are low, you might not want to delay and get into a home despite the PMI payment since the lower interest rate will cancel out this additional monthly cost, especially if you live in your home for a longer time.

-- You can work toward getting rid of your PMI once you have it.
-Check out our blog that gives tips on speeding up the process – Say Good-bye to PMI.
+You can work toward getting rid of your PMI once you have it.
+Check out our article that gives tips on speeding up the process – Say Good-bye to PMI

-As you can see, there are good reasons to avoid PMI and several options out there even when you don’t have 20% down payment for a conventional loan.
+There are good reasons to avoid PMI.
+We’ve covered several options you can take.
 On the other hand, it might make more sense to pay PMI if it gets your foot in the “homeownership” door sooner.

 Our How to Get the Best Mortgage Series is winding down.
-Next week, is our last blog and it’s a good one – Our Little Known Secret When Locking in Your Loan.
-We hope our seven-week series has been helpful and informative for you.
-Tell your friends to check it out too.
+Next week, is our last installment and it’s a good one – How to Lock in the Best Rate in Town.